tethysplatform/tethys/docs/contribute/code/deploying_tethys.rst

 .. note::

     You will need to have a PyPI account with necessary permissions to upload to the Tethys Platform package.
-Contact a Tethys Platform admin for more information.
+Contact a Tethys Platform admin for more information (see :ref:`contribute_intro_communication`).

 .. tip::